badgirlbongi/bongihub/workflow.md

 --- research about updating and deleting of something then it updates or delete also on the database
 --- changed require_once 'db.php' to include 'db.php' on all files
 --- you can't rate more than once in one session you have to load the project all over which is a problem(screenshots provided)

+28/02/2024
++ research on how to figure out what could be causing the problem of mutliple rates not being allowed